-The Company's governance structure as at 31 December 2020 is set out below:
+The controlling Company's governance structure as at 31st December 2020 is set out below:

-The governing bodies enable appropriate commercial and operating strategic management, and for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment.
+The governing bodies enable appropriate commercial and operating strategic management, and give for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment, in any of the countries in which the Group operates.

-With the aim of ensuring that the Company has an adequate structured, it has a series of policies that regulate fundamental functions (Risk Management, Regulatory Compliance, Audit and Actuarial) and ensure that such functions meet the requirements defined by the Supervisor and are compliant with the governance guidelines set by the Company.
-Section B in this Report includes information on these Key Functions.
+With the aim of ensuring the controlling Company and the subsidiaries of the Group have an adequate structured, have Policies that regulate Key Functions (Risk Management, Actuarial, Compliance and Audit) and ensure that they meet the requirements defined by the Supervisor and are compliant with the governance guidelines set by the Solunion Group.
+Section B in this Report includes information on these Key functions.

-Both executives and Company members that perform Key Functions and other employees fulfil the fit and proper requirements established in insurance regulations and by the Company.
-Fit requirements relate to employees possessing the professional qualifications, experience and knowledge necessary for their position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
-To facilitate compliance therewith, the Company has a Fit and Proper Policy.
+Both executives and Group members that perform Key Functions and other employees fulfil the fit and proper requirements established in applicable insurance regulations and by the controlling Company.
+Fit requirements relate to the employees possessing the professional qualifications, experience and knowledge necessary for a position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
+To facilitate compliance therewith, the controlling Company and the subsidiaries have a Fit and Proper Policy.

-The Board of Directors of Solunion is ultimately responsible for ensuring the effectiveness of the of the Risk Management System, for establishing the risk profile and tolerance limits, as well as for approving the main risk management strategies and policies within the framework of risk management established by the Group.
+The Board of Directors of the controlling Company is ultimately responsible for ensuring the effectiveness of the of the Risk Management System, for establishing the risk profile and tolerance limits, as well as for approving the main risk management strategies and policies within the framework of risk management established by the Group.

-The Company has adopted, for risk management, the "three Lines of Defence" model, which encompasses:
+The Solunion Group has adopted, for risk management, the "three Lines of Defence" model, which encompasses:

-- a) The managers of the "First Line of Defence" assume the risks and have the controls necessary to ensure that risks do not surpass the established limits. - b) The internal control system and the areas of the "Second Line of Defence," (Actuarial, Compliance, Internal Control and Operational Risk, Risk Management and Internal Audit)
+• The managers of the "First Line of Defence" assume the risks and have the controls necessary to ensure that risks do not surpass the established limits.

-perform supervision independently of risk management activities of the First Line of Defence within the framework of the policies and risk limits established by the Board of Directors.

-c) Internal Audit is the "Third Line of Defence", and independently guarantees the adequacy and efficacy of the Internal Control system and of other elements of the Corporate Governance System.
+- The internal control system and the areas of the "Second Line of Defence," (Actuarial, Compliance, Internal Control and Operational Risk, Risk Management and Internal Audit) perform supervision independently of risk management activities of the First Line of Defence within the framework of the policies and risk limits established by the Board of Directors. - Internal Audit is the "Third Line of Defence", and independently guarantees the adequacy and efficacy of the Internal Control system and of other elements of the Corporate Governance System.

-Within this framework, Solunion's structure is comprised of Areas, which, in their respective frameworks, perform a number of independent supervisory activities within the scope of their respective areas with regard to assumed risks.
+Within this framework, the Solunion Group's structure is comprised of Areas, which, in their respective frameworks, perform a number of independent supervisory activities within the scope of their respective areas with regard to assumed risks.

-This governing structure reflects the requirements set out in the Solvency II Directive in relation to the system for management of business risks, so that the Company establishes its own implementation and development strategy of the Risk Management and Internal Control Area, and the Board of Directors defines the reference criteria and establishes and/or validates its organisational structure.
+This governing structure reflects the requirements set out in the Solvency II Directive in relation to the system for management of business risks, so that the controlling Company establishes its own implementation and development strategy of the Risk Management and Internal Control Area, and the Board of Directors of Solunion defines the reference criteria and establishes and/or validates its organisational structure.